shashank-0-0/UpToDate/README.md

 Currently the app displays a list of Space pictures from the NASA Api and the user can save pictures locally.
 Its still a work in progress 🚧.
-The focus is on writing scalable code so that more feature's can be easily integrated without having the overhead of refactoring the a lot of existing code.
+The focus is on writing scalable code so that more feature's can be easily integrated without having the overhead of refactoring a lot of existing code.

 # Decisions